tomjoht/simplifying-complexity/_docs/ensuring-information-harmony-in-the-larger-documentation-landscape.md

 I consulted the WTD community for any experiences with tagging.
 One WTD member said her experience with tagging required a tremendous amount of work for a relatively small doc set (100 pages) and didn't seem worth the effort.

-Further, users will probably default to searches based on keywords and phrases from their own heads anyway.
-They likely will not consult a terminology glossary or index before searching for content.
+Further, rather than consulting a terminology glossary or index to look for content, users will probably default to searches based on keywords and phrases from their own heads.
 Even if a user were to locate a term, such as "mediasession," and click it to see all topics tagged with that term, the user would probably distrust the comprehensiveness of the topic list and simply perform a search for the information anyway.
-(At least I know *I* would)
+(At least I know *I* would.)

 As a result, even though this topic-tagging effort might be noble and well-intentioned, tagging all content with an agreed-upon taxonomy of terms probably won't work in a practical scenario.

 It is important to tag content, though.
 But the "tagging" that needs to be done is to infuse the content (the title, headings, opening paragraphs, etc.) with the right keywords and language that users will search for.
 This search engine optimization of the content will ensure the content surfaces correctly in search engines when users search for it.

-The reality is that indexing is largely an abandoned activity, replaced with searches.
+The reality is that, in this digital age, indexing is largely an abandoned activity, replaced with searches.
+In fact, analytics usually indicate that 75% or more of traffic comes from Google.
 Why bother to consult an index when you can just search for the same keyword?
 If that's the behavior, why fight it?
-Instead, let's align with this searching behavior, combined with analytics that tell us 80% of traffic comes through Google, and provide strategies around it.
+Instead, let's align with this searching behavior and provide strategies around it.

 ## An approach for seeing what users see